MW Motorsport: Super 2 Series

-In 2018 the team entered three Nissan Altima's for Dean Fiore, Garry Jacobson and Alex Rullo.
+In 2018, the team entered three Nissan Altima's for Dean Fiore, Garry Jacobson and Alex Rullo.
 All three drivers won races throughout the season.
 Jacobson and Rullo finished third and fourth respectively in the championship.

-For 2019 the team welcomed back Bryce Fullwood, also running rookie Tyler Everingham and second year driver Zane Goddard.
+For 2019, the team welcomed back Bryce Fullwood, also running rookie Tyler Everingham and second year driver Zane Goddard.
 Fullwood dominated the series, winning six races and finishing off the podium only three times.
 Goddard finished fourth in the championship with Everingham seventh after winning in the wet at the Sandown round.

-In 2020 the team entered a totally new lineup.
+In 2020, the team entered a totally new lineup.
 Thomas Randle partnering rookies Jayden Ojeda and Zak Best, who moved up from MW Motorsport's Super3 program.

-In 2021 the team scaled up to a Four Car Team with Jayden Ojeda staying with the team, Tyler Everingham returning to the team after one year with Anderson Motorsport, Josh Fife joins the team for his second year in the Super2 after leaving Brad Jones Racing and Declan Fraser who has graduated up to the Super2.
+In 2021, the team scaled up to a Four Car Team with Jayden Ojeda staying with the team, Tyler Everingham returning to the team after one year with Anderson Motorsport, Josh Fife joins the team for his second year in the Super2 after leaving Brad Jones Racing and Declan Fraser who has graduated up to the Super2.
+Fife drove for the team for four rounds before switching to Eggleston Motorsport for Round 5 at Bathurst.

+In 2022, the team scaled back to a Three Car Team with Tyler Everingham staying with the team, Declan Fraser left the team after one year and joined Triple Eight Race Engineering he was replaced by Angelo Mouzouris joined the team for his third year in the Super2 after two seasons with Triple Eight Race Engineering and Thomas Maxwell joined the team in the third car.
+Dean Fiore joined the team for Round 4 at Sandown in a fourth car.

+In 2023, the team switched to Ford and scaled back a One Car Team after purchasing an ex-Tickford Racing Ford Mustang GT for Jaylyn Robotham who returned to the after two years with Image Racing having previously driven for the team's Super3 Program.
+The team ran the car at Round 1 before withdrawing there Super2 program.
+They ran one Nissan Altima L33 for Valentino Astuti for the final two rounds at Sandown and Bathurst for the Super3 Series.

+In 2024, the team switched back to Nissan and scaled up to a Two Car Team for Super3 Series with Thomas Maxwell returning to the team after one year in Porsche Carrera Cup Australia and the other car driven by Cody Burcher who graduated from the Toyota 86 Racing Series.